grafana/tempo/docs/sources/tempo/metrics/_index.md

 Even though we are using a Prometheus data source, we are not using PromQL.
 Grafana will have no way to parse, validate or provide completion options for the query.
 {{% /admonition %}}

-Adjust the query "type" so that only "range" is selected.
+Adjust the query `type` so only `range` is selected.

-Here is an example query.
+Here is an example query:

 ```
 {status=error} | count_over_time() by (resource.service.name)